 Next, take a hairdryer and use it to dry the wax coat for about 10 minutes or more until the wax has melted into the fabric.

 Let the wax coating dry for about 5 to 7 hours and you’re ready to go.

 - Make sure the wax strokes don’t overlap.
 You can use your fingers to even it out.
 If the wax gets cold and sticky and difficult to apply, heat it again.

 - This method may effect the color of the fabric in time.
 More specifically, the area that you wax may become darker.

 The third method listed in this guide is another natural waterproofing solution, just like solution number 2.

 - Linseed oil

-You can make your own DIY waterproofing solutions.
-You can fix mineral spirits and silicon caulk and make your own silicone-based waterproofing solution.
+To make your own waterproofing solution, mix mineral spirits and silicon caulk.
 If you prefer less toxic solutions, you can use candle wax or linseed oil.

-If you have any questions of suggestions, feel free to comment below.
+If you have any questions or suggestions, feel free to comment below.
 And by the way, if you tried out other DIY waterproofing methods, do list the steps to follow in the comments.